Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 When choosing a manual pump, look for a double-action pump like the NRS Super 2 HP Pump.

-A double-action pump is one that pumps air with both the down and up stoke so you can inflate your float tube twice as fast.
+A double-action pump is one that pumps air with both the down and up stroke so you can inflate your float tube twice as fast.

-The Aquaglide 12V Turbo 2.3 Electric Kayak Pump is perfect for quickly inflating and delating your float tube.
+The Aquaglide 12V Turbo 2.3 Electric Kayak Pump is perfect for quickly inflating and deflating your float tube.
 Electric pumps are well worth the money if you use your float tube often, don’t like using a manual pump, or have other inflatables like a SUP, personal inflatable pontoon, or inflatable kayak.